 Writing This course has been designated as part of the University's Writing in the Major requirement.
 Thus, there will be two proofs assigned for each chapter.
 You will be expected to formulate a proof, and write it up clearly.
 These will be graded on a pass/fail basis.
 Each chapter's questions will be returned to you with comments, and if you do not earn a pass, then you can resubmit them at the close of the next chapter.
 You may resubmit a problem for several consecutive chapters in a row, so long as you make a serious effort on each outstanding problem at each opportunity.
-Once you miss an opportunity to resubmit, or a retry does not contain any new work, then it will be scored as a fail.
+Once you miss an opportunity to resubmit, or a retry does not contain any new work, or significant comments are ignored, then it will be scored as a fail.

 These will be due the day of the problem session prior to the chapter exam, and submitted prior to the start of class.
-During the first two weeks, we will learn the mathematical typsetting software, IeT_EX , and you will be required to use this tool appropriately when writing your proofs.
-I may request your IeT_EX source as part of grading your exercises, so make sure you have these available.
+During the first two weeks, we will learn the mathematical typsetting software, ETEX, and you will be required to use this tool appropriately when writing your proofs.
+I might request your ETEX source as part of grading your exercises, so make sure you retain these.

 These problems are your own work (i.e. no collaboration on formulating the proof, no collaboration on writing the proof, no copying content from the book's source).
-They will not be accepted late.
+Late submissions will not be accepted and forfeit your opportunity to submit retries.